fidraC/blog/_posts/2023-07-28-breaking-silverblue.md

 ## Background

-As anyone reading this blog should know, the `/usr` directory is a read-only partition managed by `ostree`, meaning that the user is **not** supposed to make **any** changes to it by hand.
+As anyone reading this blog should know, the `/usr` directory is a read-only branch managed by `ostree`, meaning that the user is **not** supposed to make **any** changes to it by hand.
 As everything is kept track by `ostree`, you can always roll back to the previous installation.

 ## The Problem

 ![XKCD - Linux security](https://imgs.xkcd.com/comics/authorization_2x.png)

 The TL;DR is that I wanted to force `rpm-ostree` to require root.
-I don't understand why it doesn't by default considering it's writing to read-only partitions, but I digress.
+I don't understand why it doesn't by default considering it's writing to read-only branches, but I digress.

 Permissions in Silverblue is managed by `polkit`.
 The config for `rpm-ostree` is located in `/usr/share/polkit-1/rules.d/org.projectatomic.rpmostree1.rules`.
 I thought that if I was able to edit the file, I would be able to modify permissions for `rpm-ostree`.